Sauna Etiquette in Germany: Essential Rules and Customs for Beginners

 Carry a Small Towel for Wiping Sweat

-A small towel is handy for managing perspiration during sauna sessions.
+• Carrying a towel helps you stay comfortable while sweating: A small towel is handy for managing perspiration during sauna sessions.
 Regularly wiping sweat helps maintain comfort, especially in high temperatures.

-Soft cotton or bamboo towels work well, offering gentle absorption without irritating the skin.
+• Soft towels feel better on sweaty skin: Soft cotton or bamboo towels work well, offering gentle absorption without irritating the skin.

-Keeping sweat out of your eyes prevents stinging and enhances relaxation.
-Hygienically, a personal sweat towel reduces the need to use shared sauna cloths.
+• Your own towel is cleaner than using shared ones: Hygienically, a personal sweat towel reduces the need to use shared sauna cloths.

-Some people prefer dampening their towel slightly for a refreshing cooling effect.
+• A slightly wet towel makes the heat feel more refreshing: Some people prefer dampening their towel slightly for a refreshing cooling effect.

-Whether dry or slightly wet, having a small towel on hand ensures a cleaner, more pleasant sauna experience.
+• Having a towel makes the sauna cleaner and more enjoyable: Whether dry or slightly wet, having a small towel on hand ensures a cleaner, more pleasant sauna experience.

 Bring a Dry Bag for Used Towels